AlbertoIzq/AlbertoIzq-4.RecommendatorMobileApp/README.md

 -Main: Screen to select list
 -Music, Places, Movies, Series, Books, Other: Each screen contain a text input to write and save info

+Check "Screenshots" folder to see how the app looks

 POSSIBLE FUTURE IMPROVEMENTS

 -Sign_up screen